davidldphan94/elevator-sim/README.md

 This code simulates an elevator using python code.
 The readme is written to document some notes on my work.

+# Implemented Features
+1. Elevator can go up and down given a method.
+2. Elevator implements a pseudo-random malfunction because realistically, elevators don't always work.
+3. People can go in and out of elevators whenever their floors are reached.
+4. Elevator has a maximum weight and occupancy limit.
+5. Elevator can go into maintenance mode given any malfunctions.

+# Unimplemented Features
+1. Does not implement elevator numbers under ground level (no basement functionality).
+2. Elevator does not pick up people on the way.

+### NOTES I TOOK TO BRAINSTORM ###
 1. Elevators should go up and down based on how many floors there are.
 2. Elevators have a maximum capacity on people and weight.
 3. Elevators should have the floors capped until more floors are built.